The dynamics of holomorphic correspondences of P^1: invariant measures and the normality set: Fundamental definitions

 \subsection{The normality set of a holomorphic correspondence on a Riemann surface}

 Let $F$ be a holomorphic correspondence on a compact Riemann surface $\sro$.
-The motivation for the concept of the {\em normality set of $F$} is quite simple.
-However, we will need some formalism that enables good book-keeping.
-In this subsection, we will use the representation \eqref{E:alt} for a holomorphic correspondence $\corr$.
+The essential concept of the normality set of $F$ is not difficult.
+But we will need formalism that enables good book-keeping.
+We will use the representation \eqref{E:alt} for a holomorphic correspondence $\corr$.
 The set of integers $\{m,m+1,\dots,n\}$ will be denoted by $\interR{m}{n}$.